Norfolk Premises Liability Lawyer

 Property owners can't avoid responsibility just by saying they didn't know.
 The law looks at whether a reasonable inspection would have uncovered the hazard, how long it existed, and whether any steps were taken to check for unsafe conditions before someone walked through the door.

-Premises liability cases are usually handled on a contingency fee basis, which means the attorney only gets paid if the case results in compensation.
+Premises liability cases are usually handled on a contingency fee basis, meaning the attorney is paid only if the case results in compensation.
 This allows people to hire legal help without worrying about hourly rates or upfront bills.

 Premises Liability Verdicts & Settlements